pmk21/rsqlite/README.md

 ## Tests

-A few simple tests can be run with `cargo test -- --test-threads=1`.
+A few simple tests can be run with `$cargo test -- --test-threads=1`.

 ## License